rbowsley/lamplighthelp/source/7-1-6_Creating_Work_Records_from_the_Diary.markdown

 ### Changing the Time and Date of a {{Work}} Record

-Once {{work}} records have been created, their appointment time and date can be altered.
+Once {{work}} records have been created, the appointment time and date can be altered.
-- Click on the relevant appointment.
+- Click on the relevant record in the diary.
-- Hold down the mouse button and drag the {{work}} record to the new appointment time.
+- Hold down the mouse button and drag the record to the new appointment time.

 ![Moving Items on the Diary](37b.png)

 ### Editing a {{Work}} Record in the Diary

-Left-clicking on a work record in the diary brings up a context menu.
+Left-clicking on a {{work}} record in the diary brings up a context menu.

 ![The Diary Context Menu](/help/index/p/7.1.6b)